openvinotoolkit/model_server/docs/DeveloperGuide.md

 ## Debugging <a name="debug"></a>

 Two debugging options are available.
-Click on the required option:
+Click on the required option :

 <details><summary>Use gdb to debug in Docker</summary>

-1. Build a project in a debug mode:
+1. Build a project in a debug mode :
 	```
 	make docker_build BAZEL_BUILD_TYPE=dbg
 	```

-2. Run the container:
+2. Run the container :
 	```
 	docker run -it --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -v ${PWD}:/ovms -p 9178:9178 --entrypoint bash openvino/model_server-build:latest
 	```